AI-powered resource discovery. Free. For everyone who serves.

 John Rademaker — Founder & CEO

-Four funded startups.
+Four startups.
 One IPO (NASDAQ:SYNX).
 Recovery background.
 Connection to the communities this project serves.

 Georgia Mackenzie-MacPherson